Graham Larkbey on the latest success story from rail users group BGORUG

 September saw the ‘official’ opening of a long-delayed direct pedestrian link between Walthamstow Queen’s Road and Walthamstow Central stations.

-This is the Barking-Gospel Oak Rail User Group’s most recent success, one of whose most vociferous campaigners, the late Ray Dudley, is commemorated in the pathway’s name.
+This is the Barking-Gospel Oak Rail User Group’s (BGORUG) most recent success, one of whose most vociferous campaigners, the late Ray Dudley, is commemorated in the pathway’s name.

 When the group formed in the 60s to fight the line’s threatened closure, nobody dreamt that it would one day become a thriving, busy crosstown link.
 Through subsequent decades of decline and neglect, the group fought tirelessly on behalf of its long-suffering passengers, winning some improvements to stations and services.